muhamed-hassan/muhamed-hassan/README.md

 Distinguished engineer with several years of professional experience in Java backend development of enterprise applications using various Java technologies stack with focus on high quality, well-designed, maintainable and working software by adhering to the most common software practices and standards.

-- Worked with international teams/clients across the globe like the Middle East, Russia, Europe and USA.
+- Worked with international teams/clients across the globe like the Middle East, Russia, Europe and America.
 - Worked with various business domains as telecom, banking, and ERP.
 - Involved in the software development activities from end to end like:
   - participating in the requirements refinement sessions at beginning of the sprint,